cupkappu/yt-dlp-api/UPLOAD_EXAMPLES.md

 1. **Never commit credentials**: Keep your credentials in environment variables or secure configuration management
 2. **Use IAM roles**: For AWS S3, consider using IAM roles instead of access keys when running in AWS
 3. **App passwords**: For WebDAV services like Nextcloud, use app-specific passwords
+4. **Environment files**: Use `.env` files for local development but never commit them to version control
+5. **Secret management**: For production deployments, use proper secret management systems like AWS Secrets Manager, Azure Key Vault, or Kubernetes Secrets
 4. **Bucket permissions**: Ensure your S3 bucket has appropriate public read permissions if you want the URLs to be accessible
 5. **HTTPS**: Always use HTTPS endpoints for security